Guide to Kefalonia: Wild Beauty, Wine Country, and Quiet Escapes

 Option 1: Fly into Athens, then take a 1-hour domestic flight to Kefalonia.

-Option 2: Ferry from Patras or Kyllini on the Peloponnese (easily reachable by car from Athens).
+Option 2: Ferry from Patras or Kyllini on the Peloponnese.
 The ferry takes about 1.5 to 3 hours depending on the route.

-Option 3: From neighbouring islands like Zakynthos, Lefkada or Ithaca, hop between ports (seasonal routes only).
+Option 3: Island-hop in (seasonal routes only).
+From neighbouring islands like Zakynthos, Lefkada or Ithaca, you can sometimes hop between ports.

 Tip: If you want flexibility, hire a car in Athens and drive west to Kyllini for the ferry.
 That way, you can road trip the mainland en route.